Sixth Form Bursary Information

 - satisfy residency criteria (as defined in the Education Funding Agency regulations for post-16 provision)

-To continue to receive a bursary you must also meet targets such as attendance, punctuality, behavior and coursework deadlines which will be agreed with you by the Director of Sixth Form Studies.
+To continue to receive a bursary you must also meet targets such as attendance, punctuality, behaviour and coursework deadlines which will be agreed with you by the Head of Sixth Form.

 The Bursary Fund has two elements: